davejachimiak/fuci-travis/README.md

 ```sh
 $ fuci
 ```
-`fuci` will fetch the default branch declared in your configuration.
-If no default branch is declared, `fuci` will fetch your current local branch.
+`fuci` will fetch the CI failures from the default branch declared in your configuration.
+If no default branch is declared in the configuration, `fuci` will fetch the CI failures from the branch of the same name as your current local branch.

 To run a specific branch's failures branch, call `fuci` with the branch.
 For example, this will run the failures from the latest master build